Dr Sam Butterworth

-John is currently CIO at the Medicines Discovery Catapult.
+John is currently VP Discovery Informatics at Exscientia plc.
+He was formerly CIO at the Medicines Discovery Catapult.
 He has over 30 years experience of drug discovery informatics, across academic, biotech and large pharma sectors.
 He has deep experience of the application of informatics methods to problems in drug discovery, ranging from target selection through to real world evidence analytics of drug patient benefits.
 His current professional interests focus on big data, machine learning and artificial intelligence.

 Dr Martin Swarbrick